 Thriving during uncertain times Anxiety and immune function

-We are all understandably concerned about how this latest flu virus is going to affect us.
-How can we sort fact from media sensationalism?
+We are all understandably concerned about how this latest war, or how the flu virus is going to affect us.

-Who isn’t a bit stressed at this point with children at home and work uncertainty?
+Who isn’t a bit stressed at this point with all the uncertainty?

-But the most important reason to deal with anxiety at this time is because it REDUCES OUR IMMUNE FUNCTION.
+But the most important reason to deal with anxiety at this time is that it REDUCES OUR IMMUNE FUNCTION.

-When we are anxious, stressed or depressed our immune system actually turns itself down and this reduces the production of the cells essential in the control of disease.
+When we are anxious, stressed, or depressed our immune system actually turns itself down and this reduces the production of the cells essential in the control of disease and infection.